All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 However, outpatient rehab is not for everyone.

 Only a minority of rehab applications would be a good fit for it, due to the strict eligibility criteria.

 Outpatient rehab is only suitable for patients who:

-If you do not fit all of the categories above, outpatient drug & alcohol rehab in Stratford Upon Avon is probably not right for you.
+If you do not fit all of the categories above, outpatient drug and alcohol rehab in Stratford Upon Avon is probably not right for you.

-If you would like to discuss the possibility of outpatient care in more detail, we can discuss this during your telephone consultation.
+If you would like to discuss the possibility of outpatient care in more detail, give us a call today on 0800 111 4108

 The UK has a widespread binge drinking culture, which can often make it harder for a person to notice when their drinking has become a problem.